Review proposal and title registration

 The completed review should be submitted for editorial approval within 12 months of the protocol submission.
 If reviews are not submitted within this time or if the authors cannot be contacted, Cochrane Vascular will de-register the title and transfer it to other author teams.

 Draft reviews are sent to a minimum of one editor, a statistician and two external referees, one of whom is normally an expert in the field and the other is usually a consumer or 'end-user', for comments.
 Editors and external referees are requested to return comments to the editorial base within three weeks.
 The comments are then forwarded to the review's contact author, and circulated amongst the authors allowing them to respond to the comments.
-Revised version(s) of the review will be sent out to the editor until the review is approved for publication.
+Revised version(s) of the review will be checked by the Managing Editor until the review is approved for publication by the Coordinating Editor.

 Authors are aware of the identity and contact details of the editors and referees who comment on their review.